Why free range and grass-fed?

-Our grass-fed, pasture-raised cattle roam on open ranges throughout their entire lives.
+Our grass-fed, free range cattle roam on open ranges throughout their entire lives.
 Receiving no growth hormones and living at a natural pace, cattle typically live a healthy 20-30 months in a stress-free environment which results in a great-tasting, tender product.

 In comparison, conventional cattle may begin their lives on small farms but are eventually "finished" in massive factory feedlots where 50,000-100,000 cattle are rushed to slaughter in less than 15 months on a steady diet of antibiotics, hormones, and grains.
 Consider a tomato that appears bright red and shiny but tastes flavorless and waterlogged from hurried and inorganic growth; the same concept holds true for cattle.